corda/corda5-token-sdk/README.md

 ## How to use the SDK?

-Tokens SDK binaries for the current DevPreview version of Corda 5 are published to R3's corda-lib Artifactory and can be used from there.
+Tokens SDK binaries for the current Developer Preview version of Corda 5 are published to R3's corda-lib Artifactory and can be used from there.

 ### Adding token SDK dependencies to an existing CorDapp